inspaya/soctrack_module/README.md

 ## Competition Category

 Data Visualization - Let data tell a unique story.
 Help make decisions and improve overall operational efficiencies by displaying data on your map.
+Our submission can be found at [SocTrack on DevPost](https://devpost.com/software/soctrack)

 ## The Output